Is the COVID-19 vaccine safe?

 Do I need to wear two masks in order to be protected?

-Research shows that multiple layers of face coverings add protection from transmission of the virus.
+However, for those who have not yet been vaccinated, a second mask layer can offer extra protection in public settings where social distancing is not possible.
 When choosing a face covering, it is recommended to wear a multi-layer cloth mask that fits snugly against your face, over the nose and mouth.
 There are several ways to improve the fit of your mask using additional layers, such as a second mask, nylon cover, knotted ear loops, or a mask brace.
 Click here to learn more about ways to improve the effectiveness of your mask.

 I might have been exposed to COVID-19.
 Do I need to quarantine or get tested?